Armagadon/DN3.0_Exercises/README.md

 ---

 Each exercise folder contains the source code, configuration files, and other necessary resources.
 The instructions provided in the code comments and the documentation within each folder to complete the exercises.

+# Week 5 Exercises

+This repository contains the exercises for Week 5, each focused on developing and refining the `BookStoreAPI` project.
+Below is an overview of the exercises included:

+## Exercises Overview

+### Exercise 8
+- **Contents:**
+  - `.gitignore`: Specifies files and directories that Git should ignore.
+  - `.metadata`: Contains IDE or project-specific configuration files.
+  - `BookStoreAPI`: The main project directory containing the codebase.

+### Exercise 9
+- **Contents:**
+  - `.gitignore`: Specifies files and directories that Git should ignore.
+  - `.metadata`: Contains IDE or project-specific configuration files.
+  - `BookStoreAPI`: The main project directory containing the codebase.

+### Exercise 10
+- **Contents:**
+  - `BookStoreAPI`: The main project directory containing the codebase.

+### Exercise 11
+- **Contents:**
+  - `.gitignore`: Specifies files and directories that Git should ignore.
+  - `.metadata`: Contains IDE or project-specific configuration files.
+  - `BookStoreAPI`: The main project directory containing the codebase.

+### Exercise 12
+- **Contents:**
+  - `.gitignore`: Specifies files and directories that Git should ignore.
+  - `.metadata`: Contains IDE or project-specific configuration files.
+  - `BookStoreAPI`: The main project directory containing the codebase.

+### Exercise 13
+- **Contents:**
+  - `.gitignore`: Specifies files and directories that Git should ignore.
+  - `.metadata`: Contains IDE or project-specific configuration files.
+  - `BookStoreAPI`: The main project directory containing the codebase.

+### Exercise 14
+- **Contents:**
+  - `.gitignore`: Specifies files and directories that Git should ignore.
+  - `.metadata`: Contains IDE or project-specific configuration files.
+  - `BookStoreAPI`: The main project directory containing the codebase.

+### Exercise 15
+- **Contents:**
+  - `BookStoreAPI`: The main project directory containing the codebase.

+## Instructions

+Each exercise builds upon the previous one, focusing on different aspects of the `BookStoreAPI` project.
+To explore the code, navigate to the respective `BookStoreAPI` directory under each exercise.

+For exercises with a `.gitignore` file, certain files or directories may be excluded from version control.
+The `.metadata` directory contains IDE-specific configurations that may be useful if you're using the same development environment.

+## Getting Started

+1. Clone this repository to your local machine.
+2. Navigate to the exercise folder you're interested in.
+3. Open the `BookStoreAPI` project in your preferred IDE.
+4. Follow the instructions provided within the project files or in your course materials to complete the exercises.

+## License

+This repository is for educational purposes only.
+"""

+# Save the README content to a README.md file in the extracted directory
+readme_file_path = os.path.join(week_5_subdir_path, 'README.md')

+with open(readme_file_path, 'w') as readme_file:
+    readme_file.write(readme_content)

+# Confirm that the README.md file was created
+os.path.exists(readme_file_path)